adunning/dissertation/5-reading-alexander.md

 (Cf. the various notes made in the margins.)

 The final verse epistle of *Sol meldunensis* further supports the idea that Galfridus was based at Cirencester and not Malmesbury, indicating a desire to correspond [noted in (Hunt??? and) @mcdonough:2005cambridge, p.
 792].
 As with the epistle closing the first half of the work, this is primarily adapted from Reginald of Canterbury, here addressing Gilbert Crispin, abbot of Westminster from 1085 to 1117 [printed in @wright:1872anglo, pp. 2:259–60].
 The first group of lines (according to the manuscript's own divisions) correspond to Reginald's lines 23–28 and 37–38; the last to his 39–40.
-The middle couplet is from the end of a poem by Alexander Neckam addressed to 'doctor Radulfe' [@neckam:2008suppletio, p.
-227 (carmina metrica, 16.17–18); also cited in @méril:1854poésies, pp. 170–171].<!--check H for note on Radulfus --> It appears on fol.
+The middle couplet is from the end of a poem by Alexander Neckam entrusting his nephew for education to a 'doctor Radulfe' [@neckam:2008suppletio, p.
+227 (carmina metrica, 17.17–18); @méril:1854poésies, pp. 170–71n4; @walther:1969initia, no. 15382], possibly Ralph of Dunstable, who wrote a verse life of St Alban [@hunt:1984schools, pp. 12–13; @rigg:1992history, p.
+124; @mcleod:1980alban, pp. 412–16].
+It appears on fol.
 212v as follows:

 > | ¶ Nunc pater et domne tu uideris hic liber omne
 > |     Seu punctum tulerit^[Cf. Horace, *De arte poetica* 343–44: 'omne tulit punctum qui miscuit utile dulci, / lectorem delectando pariterque monendo.'] seu uiciosus erit.